harishseshadri257-ux/ai-claims-prototype/README.md

 ## Assignment Context

 Built as part of a PM take-home assignment for an AI Product Manager role.
 The PRD is available in `/docs`.
 The prototype demonstrates the core claims agent workflow — damage assessment and cost estimation — with mocked AI responses.
 The full product vision including intake agent, fraud detection, and continuous improvement layer is documented in the PRD.
+Complete product thinking, including detailed solutions, AI decisions and ideas exploration present in the `/docs` too.